cold-atom/MinTime/README.md

 Or you can also directly download it from the Godot asset library.

-You are free to use, modify, and distribute this project as permitted by the terms of the license.
+You are free to use, modify, and distribute this project as you wish.
-Be sure to review the [LICENSE](https://github.com/cold-atom/MinTime/blob/main/LICENSE) file for details.